 Event Name Date/Time Event Description Link for Information

 80's Themed Bingo Night Saturday, April 13, 6 p.m.
 Join the bingo fun with food, drinks, and great prizes with an 80's twist. $35, $40 at the door for ten games.
 Proceeds benefit the Rotary Club of Upper Darby-Lansdowne charities that support local scholarships.
-More information and to purchase tickets HERE.
+For more information and to purchase tickets, click HERE.

 Whiskey Raffle Wednesday, April 24, 6:15 p.m.
 Enter into a chance to win several whiskey prizes valued at more than $3,000!
 Participants can be part of the action live at dinner or via Zoom.
 Chances are $40 each or 3 for $100.
 Proceeds benefit the Rotary Club of Media's charities.
 For chances and more information, visit HERE.